The Zero Trust slogan is ‘Never Trust, Verify Everything’.

 To truly protect your organization today, you must implement a Zero Trust security model and operate by its core principles of:

-Zero Trust continuously verifies user-access permissions (human and machine) to all requested resources (on-prem, cloud and hybrid), and monitors and compares user actions to baseline behavior analytics to check for anomalies that may require elevated verification and/or immediate action.
+Zero Trust security continuously verifies user-access permissions (human and machine) to all requested resources (on-prem, cloud and hybrid), and monitors and compares user actions to baseline behavior analytics to check for anomalies that may require elevated verification and/or immediate action.

-Zero Trust is a proven model for implementing robust and selective security.
+Zero Trust Security is a proven model for implementing robust and selective cyber security.
 Zero Trust involves removing vulnerable permissions, unnecessary access and excessive access in favor of specific delegation and proper provisioning with fine granularity.

 Zero Trust success starts with casting the net wide enough in order to tackle identity sprawl.
 This means focusing not just on people, but also on machine identities and ever-expanding accounts as organizations move to a multi-generational, hybrid and edge, IT landscape.
 If you draw the circle too small, you stand to leave the side door open to bad actors.